If you have had implantation failure, we can help you

-Upon initiation of an HRT cycle, the biopsy is taken after five full days with progesterone impregnation (approximately 120 hours).
-The day for the first intake of progesterone is considered as P+0 and the day of the biopsy is P+5.
-If you refer to the first day as P+1, the day of the biopsy will be P+6.
+Upon starting the HRT cycle, the endometrial biopsy is taken after five full days of progesterone exposure (approx. 120 hours).
+The day in which progesterone treatment begins is considered as P+0 and the biopsy is taken at P+5.

-Check that progesterone level in blood is <1ng/mL before starting the progesterone intake.
+In this type of cycle it is important to check that the progesterone level in blood is <1ng/ml before starting the progesterone intake.

 4. How is ovulation detected in a natural cycle?

-The time of ovulation in natural cycles can be measured using LH test strips in urine, by direct measurement of luteinizing hormone (LH) in blood serum, or by monitoring follicle rupture by ultrasonography.
+The time of ovulation in natural cycles can be measured using LH urine test strips, by direct measurement of LH in blood serum, or by monitoring follicle rupture by ultrasound.

 5. Which is the strategy to follow according to the ERA result obtained?

-An endometrial biopsy is taken in an HRT cycle or in a natural cycle to perform the ERA test.
+An endometrial biopsy is taken during a natural cycle or a HRT cycle to perform the ERA test.

 If the patient does NOT have frozen eggs or embryos and wants to use their own eggs, a cycle of ovarian stimulation for egg or embryo cryopreservation will be performed.
-Embryo transfer will be performed in a subsequent cycle of the same type (HRT or natural) in which a receptive ERA test result was obtained.
+Embryo transfer will be performed in a subsequent cycle of the same type (natural or HRT) and on the same day in which a receptive ERA test result was obtained.

-Result: ‘Non receptive’ (with a recommendation of a new window of implantation)
+Result: Result: “Non-Receptive” with a recommendation of a new window of implantation

 Endometrial receptivity array: Clinical application.